enghwa/ecommerce-shopfront-on-aws/README.md

 <!-- You will expand sections for detailed command or console instructions. -->

 **Region Selection**

-You can choose the primary and secondary region with the following two regions for this workshop.
+We have designed this workshop to use Ireland as the Primary Region and Singapore as Secondary Region.
-Please remember these and check before creating resources to ensure you are in the correct region:
+Please check before creating resources to ensure you are in the correct region:
-* Region 1: `eu-west-1` (Ireland)
+* Primary Region : `eu-west-1` (Ireland)
-* Region 2: `ap-southeast-1` (Singapore)
+* Secondary Region : `ap-southeast-1` (Singapore)

 ### Modules
 0. [Prepare prerequisites](0_Prerequisities/README.md)